sangeeta97/Network_Pharmacology/README.md

 * A combined list of target proteins (219) were queried in the StringDB protein-protein interaction database for human.

 * This has led to 208125 interactions for which the interaction score was varied from 150 to 999.
 Further to reduce the complexity of the network and to increase the confidence of the interaction, we included only edges having interaction score above 300.
 This has led to total 58482 interactions (edge) involving 11979 proteins (nodes).
 Out of 11979 proteins, 219 were target proteins (TP) and rest were interacting proteins (TP).
-These interaction were tabluated in edge.csv in which first column contains TP and second column contains IP.
+These interaction were tabluated in csv file in which first column contains TP and second column contains IP.
 These 58482 interactions were listed in the edge_list_true_PPIN.csv.
 Also, another network  was created using non-existent interaction as edges and shown in the edge_list_false_PPIN.csv.

 __Step 3: True_PPIN_edge_score & True_PPIN_node_score__